Agnistambhasana: Fire Log Pose

-- Sit on a folded blanket or block to create more space for your hips to stretch.
+- Sit on a folded blanket or block to create more space for your hips.

-- Use a block under your top knee to help the hip relax and to relieve pain or pulling felt in the knee.
+- Use a block under your top knee to help the hip relax and to relieve discomfort in the knee.

 Get the latest from Gaia

 - Agni = fire

 - Stretches the hips and groins.

 - Builds digestive agni.

 Surya Beej Mantra

 Reciting the Surya Beej mantra each morning is said to create positive vibrations that are powerful enough to generate abundance and prosperity.
 To chant, repeat, “Om Hraam Hreem Hraum Sah Suryay Namah.”
 This mantra roughly translates to mean, “I salute the great sun god for his divine grace.”